Sylvia Wronski

-A member of the 1944 Milwaukee Chicks champion team, Sylvia Wronski played a solid role for them during her brief stint in the league.
-She was the dream of any manager, being a long reliever one day, volunteering to make an emergency start the next, or saving a game out the day after that.
+Wronski was a member of the 1944 Milwaukee Chicks champion team.
+As a pitcher, she served alternatively as a long reliever, a starter, and a closer.

 Born in Milwaukee, Wisconsin, Sylvia was one of seven children into the family of John and Anna Wronski.
 She was reared in a working-class family marked by hard work for a modest income.
 Her father labored as a machinist, while her mother was a devoted homemaker.
 At an early age, Sylvia accustomed to play football with her three older brothers, taking the arms, legs and heads off her dolls, in order to use the body as a kickball.
 She attended grade school at St. Casimir and high school at Milwaukee Riverside, where she finally started playing organized softball for the school team before going on to play in local leagues.

 In May 1944, Wronski attended an AAGPBL tryout held at Borchert Field in Milwaukee.
 She then went to the spring training in Peru, Illinois, and was chosen to pitch on her hometown team.
 After that, she was sent to the West Allis league for extended training and debuted with the Chicks in late June.
 Wronski joined Vivian Anderson on the team, making them the only two Milwaukee natives to play for their hometown Chicks.

 The Milwaukee team, managed by experienced Max Carey, had a strong pitching rotation headed by Josephine Kabick, Viola Thompson and Connie Wisniewski.
 Together, the trio would combine to collect 64 of the 70 victories of the team in the regular season.
 Wronski and Clara Cook pitched occasionally and both did a good job coming out of the bullpen.

 Wronski made her AAGPBL debut, pitching a scoreless final inning during an 8–2 loss to the Racine Belles at Borchert Field. ״Ronie״, as her teammates nicknamed her, finished with a 4–2 record and a 3.06 earned run average in 13 pitching appearances, including four complete games and 53 innings of work.

 Though not a regular starter, during the midseason Wronski came within one out of hurling a no-hitter against the Racine Belles, during a shortened seven-inning first game of a doubleheader.
 After retiring the first two Belles hitters in their last at-bat, she allowed a single to Edythe Perlick, who eventually scored an unearned run following two fielding errors.
 The final score was 4–1, while she was credited with the victory.
 Amazingly, the durable Wronski started the next day and beat the Belles again, 8–2, allowing seven hits in a nine-inning, complete game.